navillasa/storj-miniproxy/README.md

 ```
 This was because I had the incorrect `BRIDGE_EMAIL`, `BRIDGE_PASS`, and `ENCRYPT_KEY` in my .env file.

-## Work in Progress - Notes on Building from Scratch
+## Work in Progress - Building from Scratch

 #### 1. Create a Local Storj Development Network
 First you will need to git clone the Storj Integration repo with the following command: